jahsharshad/Responder/README.md

 # Responder
 During this time when COVID-19 is coming to a close, emergency services are extremely essential, especially for our senior citizens.
 Because of the importance of such services and the increase in people moving to new homes, we created Responder, the first emergency service response time visualizer and predictor!

-Welcome to Responder, the first emergency service response time visualizer and predictor!
 Specifically for senior citizens, our web application can predict emergency service response times for their specific address and their county in general as well as showing directions to the closest emergency service facility in their city and county!

 We achieved this through extensive use of the Google Maps API, an accurate Random Forest Regressor machine learning model, a thorough Python backend, and several HTML and CSS files for a sleek, clean, and easy-to-use user interface.
 In addition, we also developed a page to educate seniors and others alike the importance of knowing response times as well as what to do when a senior is injured.